 The Physician Assistant (PA) provides direct patient general medical care and consultation to a broad spectrum of patients within the Mental Health Residential Rehabilitation Treatment Program (MHRRTP) at the American Lake Division of the VA Puget Sound Health Care System (VAPSHCS).
+The incumbent would primarily work with Veterans who are homeless and engaged in specialty residential treatment programs to address complex medical, psychiatric, psychosocial, and vocational needs.
+The incumbent will be a member of the MHRRTP interdisciplinary team of providers which include nursing, psychologists, psychiatrists, social workers, vocational rehabilitation specialists, recreational staff and peer support.
 The PA applies professional diagnostic methods to a full range of general medical problems while patients are in treatment with the MHRRTP.
 The incumbent works under the clinical supervision of a Staff Psychiatrist assigned to the MHRRTP, with additional guidance on general medical issues from a supplementary supervising physician from the General Medicine Service.
-The PA provides medical services that include, but are not limited to:

 Screening of patients with acute medical complaints and triage to emergency or urgent care services when indicated

 Collaborative coordination of patient care with medical and mental health providers